norakramer1/bubble-machine/README.md

 More information can be found with the link below.
 [Information about the API](https://github.com/Kuckelkorn/bubble-machine/wiki/Marcio's-API)

-Because there were multiple request types, we wrote a function that takes the type of request and the url.
+Because there were multiple request types, we wrote a function that takes the type of request and the URL.
 The code is written here down below.

 ```javascript
 export const fetchDataFromAPI = async (method, url) => {